g-leech/argmin-gravitas/_posts/2017-05-31-tories-disabled-deaths.markdown

 * _Death rate among ESA recipients_: 1.03%.

 <br>
-The death rate among those declared fit to work (0.64%) was halfway between the rates of those kept on ESA (1.03%) and the general population (0.24%).
+So the death rate among those declared fit to work (0.64%) was halfway between the unfit-to-work (1.03%) and the general population rate (0.24%).

 <div align="center">
 	<img src="/img/esa-deaths/est_rates.png" />
 </div>

 What does this tell us?
-The "fit-for-work" population is probably not the same as the general population - and you could see this as an indictment of <a href="{{wca}}">WCA</a>, since this is how they are treated.
-It's consistent with half of "FFW" people being just as disabled as the "unfit-for-work", or with all "FFW"s being "half" as disabled - or, more likely, with some mixture of these things.
+That the "fit-for-work" population is probably not the same as the general population - and you could see this as an indictment of <a href="{{wca}}">WCA</a>, since this is exactly what they are treated as being.
+It's consistent with half of "FFW" people being equally unwell as the "unfit-for-work" are, or with all "FFW"s being half as disabled - or, more likely, with some mixture of these things.

-If the "FFW" had the same health as the general population, you'd expect them to suffer roughly 890 deaths a year. <a href="#fn:7" id="fnref:7">7</a>  As it is, there were 1058, or roughly `~172` excess deaths a year. <a href="#fn:8" id="fnref:8">8</a>
+If the "FFW" had the same health as the general population, you'd expect them to suffer roughly 887 deaths a year. <a href="#fn:7" id="fnref:7">7</a>  As it is, there were 1057, or something like `~170` <i>excess</i> deaths a year. <a href="#fn:8" id="fnref:8">8</a>

 "2,380" is thus many times too high, _even if_ it had been stated as a careful observation of the situation and not as the resounding proof of blame it was stated as.

-This does not demonstrate causation; many other things besides WCA could have and will have borne on these.
+The above has nothing to say about causation; many other things besides WCA could have and will have borne on these.
 I don't even have the row-level data to properly establish that FFWs are a different population, let alone enough to isolate WCA's effects on them.

 <br>